ub-math/exam_guides/docs/instructor.md

   The chart in SVG format will be generated in the exam folder and a URL to it will be provided.
 See exam server guide for more details and options.
   If you need help with this, contact John Ringland.

+#### Review exam data

+It is strongly recommended that you carefully examine the exam data in order to detect cheating attempts.
+In particular:

+* Review the transcripts of the chat from the Discord exam proctoring channel.
+Exam proctors use the chat to describe irregularities encountered during the exam.
+* For students who took long time (e.g. over 10 minutes) to upload solutions to Gradescope after leaving the proctored Zoom meeting, compare their submitted solutions to the pages they showed to the camera during the exam checkout process.

 <br/>